yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/32-combining-reducers/CHALLENGE.md

 ===

 ## Requirements
-Write a function that takes in a numeric array and returns an object literal with two properties:
+Write a function that validates a Binary Search Tree:
-* the highest value in the array
+* It should return true if the tree is a valid Binary Search Tree
-* the second highest value in the array
+* It should return false if the tree is not a valid Binary Search Tree

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality